bqi343/cp-notebook/Resources/Questions.md

 > hi dude, can you help me please?, I realy stuck at this problem, could you give me a hint?, I think it is a graph problem

-If you give me a link to the problem and I find it sufficiently interesting, then I might provide a solution assuming there isn't a decent tutorial already (or not, if I don't check my messages).
+If you give me a link to the problem and I find it sufficiently interesting, then I might solve it (or not, if I don't check my messages).

 ## Personal?